-In 2008 and 2009, CenterPoint Energy entered into heating-degree day swaps to mitigate the effect of fluctuations from normal weather on its financial position and cash flows for the respective winter heating seasons.
-The swaps were based on ten-year normal weather.
-During the three months ended March 31, 2009 and 2010, CenterPoint Energy recognized losses of \$3 million and \$7 million, respectively, related to these swaps.
+CenterPoint Energy enters into heating-degree day swaps to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the winter heating season.
+The swaps are based on ten-year normal weather.
+During the three and nine months ended September 30, 2009, CenterPoint Energy recognized losses of \$-0- and \$3 million, respectively, related to these swaps.
+During the three and nine months ended September 30, 2010, CenterPoint Energy recognized losses of \$-0- and \$5 million, respectively, related to these swaps.
 The losses were substantially offset by increased revenues due to colder than normal weather.
 Weather hedge losses are included in revenues in the Condensed Statements of Consolidated Income.